 I buy a bunch of hydrocortisone itch cream tubes every time we go to the dollar store but I can never seem to find one when I need it.
 I used to use it for eczema spots (before I started making my own body butter) and now I only search for it when there is an itchy bug bite to contend with.

 Our reliance on the store bought cream is a little pricey (even though it’s only a dollar a tube) because we always lose them and buy more.

-As part of my move towards more natural home solutions, I decided that the itch cream would be my next easy replacement.
-But rather than make a cream, I wanted to try a more portable solution.
+As part of my move toward a more natural home, I decided that the itch cream would be my next easy replacement.
+But rather than make a cream, I wanted a more portable solution.

 So I came up with these simple homemade itch wipes.
 I love the ease of using disposable wipes.
 I especially like the thriftiness of making homemade wipes!

 Little ramekin sized plastic container or ziplock bag (I got a pack of the ramekins at the Dollar Tree.)

 In the container, add two tablespoons of witch hazel.
 Witch hazel is an astringent that also soothes the skin.
 I use it on razor burn too!